 When your new card is issued, your old card will automatically be set to stop working and you can recycle or dispose of it.

-If you would like to recycle your old card, you can send it to:
+If you would like to safely dispose your old card, you can send it to:

 Why can’t there be an app instead of a card we can use on the bus – it would be much easier?

 We recognise that there is an interest in an app based travel solution.
 Unfortunately, the compatible technology is not yet available to provide an app for concessionary travel, but we continue to monitor technology advancements in this area.

 Why can’t Young Scot cardholders under 16 use the app?

 For young people aged 5-15, a parent, guardian or carer must apply on for free bus travel on their behalf.
 This is to make sure the parent, guardian or carer knows that the young person is able to travel for free by bus, and can ensure their child is safe and well.

 During the application process, it is important to verify who the person making the application is, who the child is, and know that the person making the application is authorised to act on behalf of that child.